Reconstruction Algebras of Type D (I): Computation of the rank one specials

-Secondly, the assumption $t<n-q$ ensures that the $W_{t}$ are all distinct representations.
-Now for any $\mathbb{D}_{n,q}$ by Lemma~\ref{a2,q,r2,r3,r2}(iv) it is true that $i_{\nu+1}<n-q$ and so we aim to prove that $W_{i_{\nu+1}},W_{i_{\nu+2}},\hdots,W_{i_{N}}$ are special CM modules.
-By the previous discussion in Section 2 we just need to show that they are two-generated.
+Second, the assumption $t<n-q$ ensures that the $W_{t}$ are mutually non--isomorphic representations.
+Now for any $\mathbb{D}_{n,q}$, by Lemma~\ref{a2,q,r2,r3,r2}(iv) it is true that $i_{\nu+1}<n-q$ and so we aim to prove that $W_{i_{\nu+1}},W_{i_{\nu+2}},\hdots,W_{i_{N}}$ are special CM modules.
+Since they have rank one, we just need to show that they are two-generated: